FAQ

 • Do you take insurance?

-I don’t accept insurance directly.
+I do not accept insurance directly.
 A big reason for this is that insurance companies often place limits on therapy, like requiring certain diagnoses, restricting session frequency, or interfering in treatment decisions.
-By not billing insurance, I’m able to keep our work flexible, more private, and tailored to what actually supports you, not just what meets insurance requirements.
+By not billing insurance, I am able to keep our work more flexible, more private, and tailored to what actually supports you, not just what meets insurance requirements.

 If you have out-of-network benefits, I can provide a receipt for you to request possible reimbursement from your insurance carrier.
 Learn more about rates here.